|Art & Design|

 At the end of the 19th century artists of the Art Nouveau movement (New Art, Jugendstil, Secession) in France, Germany, Bohemen, Belgium and other countries started using among others the Ginkgo motif (branches, leaves and seeds) for their works of art.

-centre of this movement in France inspired particularly by Japonisme.
-The
+was the centre of this movement in France inspired particularly by Japonisme.

-Ecole de Nancy's interpretation of Art Nouveau consisted of nature depicted
+The Ecole de Nancy's interpretation of Art Nouveau consisted of nature

-with fierce realism, whereas elsewhere it was more abstract and refined
+depicted with fierce realism, whereas elsewhere it was more abstract

 window painted by Jacques Gruber with Ginkgo leaves and seeds, 1910